bborncr/ENERGYMONITOR_WIFI/README.md

    1. IO_KEY: Active Key from the Adafruit IO Key page.
    1. WIFI_SSID: Your local WIFI SSID.
    1. WIFI_PASS: Your local WIFI password.
+1. Save the file and upload the sketch.

+## Testing the ESP8266
+1. Before setting the dip switches make sure the board is disconnected.
+1. Set the dip switches to `OFF, OFF, OFF, OFF, ON, ON, **OFF**`.
+See the product web site for the reference `CH340 connect to ESP8266 (connect)`.
+1. Connect the board to the PC.
+Make sure that the correct serial port is selected.
+Open the `Serial Monitor` and select `Newline` and `115200`.
+1. After a few seconds the serial monitor should display: **Adafruit IO connected.
+Waiting for commands...**.
+1. In the Adafruit IO page click on the `Feeds` tab and select `View All`.
+1. If everything is working correctly a Group/Feed named `energymonitor` should have appeared and the feed connect should have a Last Value of 1.
+1. In the serial monitor type: `S:10:20` and hit ENTER.
+Make sure the `S` is in capital letters.
+1. Two feeds ct1 and ct2 should appear with their corresponding values.